Battling Culture and Society: How to Make Choices Today

 “You know the commandments: ‘Do not commit adultery, do not murder, do not steal, do not give false testimony, honor your father and mother.'”
 “All these I have kept since I was a boy,” he said.
 When Jesus heard this, he said to him, “You still lack ONE THING.
 Sell everything you have and give to the poor, and you will have treasure in heaven.
 Then come, follow me.”
 [Luke 18:20-22 NIV]

 I don’t think this person expected this response from Jesus.
 I’m thinking he expected a pat on the back.
-This response was a direct contradiction to culture.
+This response was a direct contradiction to the culture.
 Culture said, “Be successful.”
 He was.
 Culture said, “Be of the House of Israel.”
 He was.
 Keep the Law of Moses.
 He said he did “Culture said to be wealthy.
 Get all you can get.”
 He was.
 Culture said, “Jesus was a heretic, liar, and lunatic.
 Don’t follow him.”
 Yet Jesus was telling him to do the opposite.

 Let’s read on.